 When selecting the market you should:

 - Be prepared to compete against lower-cost, lower-price local companies

 Talk to Austrade's local office

 Austrade may assist you greatly in evaluating and entering the market.
 Do not ignore this option.
-When contacting Austrade's local office, do it in writing preferably by fax.
+When contacting Austrade's local office, do it in writing.
 Introduce your company, indicate your interest and be specific in your inquiry.